 It´s easy to bring in guest speakers as everything goes through Zoom!
 For the next case discussion, maybe you can bring an executive from the company you are analyzing?

-Ask your program management team to provide you with an IE University guest account for your speaker.
+Ask your program management team, ideally with 10 days notice, to provide you with an IE University guest account for your speaker.